SVGDreamer: Text Guided SVG Generation with Diffusion Model: Abstract

 \section{Abstract}

-Recently, text-guided scalable vector graphics (SVGs) synthesis has shown promise in domains such as iconography and sketch.
-However, existing text-to-SVG generation methods lack editability and struggle with visual quality and result diversity.
-To address these limitations, we propose a novel text-guided vector graphics synthesis method called SVGDreamer.
-SVGDreamer incorporates a semantic-driven image vectorization (SIVE) process that enables the decomposition of synthesis into foreground objects and background, thereby enhancing editability.
-Specifically, the SIVE process introduces attention-based primitive control and an attention-mask loss function for effective control and manipulation of individual elements.
-Additionally, we propose a Vectorized Particle-based Score Distillation (VPSD) approach to address issues of shape over-smoothing, color over-saturation, limited diversity, and slow convergence of the existing text-to-SVG generation methods by modeling SVGs as distributions of control points and colors.
-Furthermore, VPSD leverages a reward model to re-weight vector particles, which improves aesthetic appeal and accelerates convergence.
-Extensive experiments are conducted to validate the effectiveness of SVGDreamer, demonstrating its superiority over baseline methods in terms of editability, visual quality, and diversity.
+Text-guided scalable vector graphics (SVG) synthesis has broad applications in icon and sketch generation.
+However, existing text-to-SVG methods often suffer from limited editability, suboptimal visual quality, and low sample diversity.
+To address these challenges, we propose \textbf{SVGDreamer}, a novel framework for text-guided vector graphics synthesis.
+Our method introduces a \textbf{semantic-driven image vectorization (SIVE)} process, which decomposes the generation procedure into foreground objects and background elements, thereby improving structural controllability and editability.
+In particular, SIVE incorporates attention-based primitive control and an attention-mask loss to facilitate fine-grained manipulation of individual vector elements.
+To further improve generation quality and diversity, we propose \textbf{Vectorized Particle-based Score Distillation (VPSD)}, which models SVGs as distributions over control points and colors.
+Compared with existing text-to-SVG optimization methods, VPSD alleviates over-smoothed shapes, over-saturated colors, limited diversity, and slow convergence.
+Moreover, VPSD leverages a reward model to reweight vector particles, leading to better visual aesthetics and faster convergence.
+Extensive experiments demonstrate that SVGDreamer consistently outperforms existing baselines in editability, visual quality, and diversity.
 Project page: \href{https://ximinng.github.io/SVGDreamer-project/}{https://ximinng.github.io/SVGDreamer-project/}